Printable George Washington Facts for Kids

+Let’s learn some fun facts about George Washington!
 We all know who was George Washington, the first President of the United States, but how much do we really know about his life and accomplishments?
-Let’s find out!
+These printable fun facts for kids about George Washington also double as coloring pages and work for kids of all ages at home or in the classroom.

 Did you know that George Washington wrote about 18,000 letters in his lifetime?
 Or that George Washington never attended college?
-There are so many interesting things about his life, and they’re all in our free George Washington coloring pages!
+There are so many interesting things about his life, and they’re all in our free George Washington printable fun fact sheets.
+Click the green button to download now:

 11 Interesting Facts about George Washington